pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 Signal K's default approach to metadata initialisation leverages the general-purpose defaults mechanism which processes delta updates from the initialisation file ```baseDeltas.json```.
-As a way of initialising metadata across multiple keys this approach rapidly becomes unwieldy and verbose.
+As the volume of metadata required for initialisation increases this approach rapidly becomes unwieldy and error-prone.

 __pdjr-skplugin-meta-injector__ provides an alternative approach for metadata initialisation based on multiple metadata containers which